“God, sexual harassment and assault.” A lot of people struggle to understand how God can be good yet allow for evil to happen.

 And now you are reading other #MeToo stories, and the conversations are tearing your heart out again.
 Or making you lose hope in one section of humanity.

-I want to share four things that came to mind when I thought about sexual harassment and assault.
+I want to share four things that came to mind when I thought about God and sexual harassment and assault.

 1. Sometimes people do nothing about sexual harassment because they don’t know what to do.